INFO-698-InfoSci-Capstone/algorithmic-trading-ai/analysis/logs/log.md

 Deployment is ready — only **final step pending** is pushing the app to Streamlit Cloud.
 Focus next week: go live and refine visualizations for multi-ticker comparison.

+## 🗓 Date:
+## Week 3 – April 25, 2025
+⏱ Number of hours: ~22–24 hours (Pipeline automation, Power BI visualization, Streamlit front-end)

+🌹 Rose – Highlight of the week:
+We successfully automated the full Stocex pipeline — it now fetches financial news daily, extracts tickers, runs sentiment analysis, and automatically selects the top 3 tickers with the highest sentiment scores for further processing.
+Additionally, we created Power BI visualizations to display sentiment trends and stock forecast insights, adding an extra layer of interactivity.
+The Streamlit front-end was also developed to show real-time sentiment, price forecasts, and SEA charts, giving us a functional dashboard ready for deployment and user testing.

+🌱 Bud – Looking forward to:
+We're excited to start working on our iShowcase poster for project presentation.
+This will include our system architecture, methodology (News → NLP → Sentiment → Forecast), and demo screenshots.
+We'll also refine the multi-ticker UI on Streamlit, possibly integrating a real-time signal alert feature and adding customization options (e.g., choose tickers, set sentiment threshold).

+🥀 Thorn – Challenges:
+Some minor issues in aligning Power BI outputs with the CSV pipeline structure.
+Also, automating the top-3 ticker logic required careful handling to avoid duplicate or weak-sentiment stocks.
+Streamlit rendering of interactive charts can lag occasionally — we may need to optimize layout and loading.

+💭 Additional thought:
+The automated pipeline and visual layer have now reached a stable MVP stage.
+Next steps include refining the poster and polishing the front-end for iShowcase.
+Consider adding a ticker search feature in Streamlit and a log file system to track daily pipeline results for transparency and debugging.
 ---